My name is Paul. I like to get about a bit on bikes.

 I was ‘fortunate’ to be given the opportunity to scale down my work commitments.
 In 2012 I was knocked off my bike close to my home in Cambridge and suffered a head injury.
 It knocked me for six.
 The offending vehicle and driver disappeared without trace.
 I was left unconcious, bleeding and with a minor skull fracture.
 I spent three months recovering and bounced back with little to show for the event.
 It was somewhat poetic given the nature of my work.
 This event, in part, led to an early retirement from hospital work.
 Now things are different.
 Cycling long distances in exotic and remote locations is a little more fun.
 And hell too.
 I think serious self supported ‘hard core’ touring cyclists need to be a little off their rockers.
 But in a very nice way.

-My first decent touring bike was a 1980’s Dawes Galaxy.
-It was bought second hand via eBay and I lavished attention on it.
+My first decent touring bike was a deep blue 1980’s Dawes Galaxy.
+It was bought second hand via eBay and lavished attention on it.
 In return it took me a long way.
 It was a good introduction to self supported touring.
-I used huge chain rings and my legs became like tree trunks.
+It used huge chain rings and my legs became like tree trunks.

 From the (mothballed) blog archive: